There's talk of banning Russia from SWIFT. Here's what it is and why some countries are reluctant to do so | CBC News

 Countries seem divided over whether Russia should be ejected from SWIFT.
 Britain as well as Canadian Prime Minister Justin Trudeau have called for Russia to be cut off from the platform.

 On Friday, France's finance minister said the European Union will soon analyze the consequences of Russia's expulsion from SWIFT, while Italy said it would not veto such a proposal.
-Meanwhile, German Foreign Minister Annalena Baerbock expressed skepticism over such a move, while U.S. President Joe Biden has ruled it out.
+Meanwhile, German Foreign Minister Annalena Baerbock expressed skepticism over such a move, while U.S. President Joe Biden has ruled it out for now.

 The United States and Germany would stand to lose the most if Russia were disconnected from SWIFT, because banks in those two countries most frequently use SWIFT to communicate with Russian banks, Shagina, the international sanctions expert, wrote in the Carnegie Moscow Center article.

-Note: UPDATE: After this story was published, news broke that the U.S., U.K., Europe and Canada plan to block Russia's access to the SWIFT international banking communications platform as part of another round of sanctions against Moscow.